cern-eos/eos/doc/configuration/permission.rst

 File Access
 +++++++++++
+A file ACL (if it exists), or the directory's ACL is evaluated for access rights.

-A user can read a file if the parent directory grants 'r' access via the ACL rules to the user's uid/gid pair.
-If the ACL does not grant the access, UNIX permissions are evaluated for a matching 'r' permission bit.
+A user can read a file if the ACL grants 'r' access to the user's uid/gid pair.
+If no ACL grants the access, [the directory's] UNIX permissions are evaluated for a matching 'r' permission bit.

 A user can create a file if the parent directory grants 'w' access via the ACL rules to the user's uid/gid pair.
 A user cannot overwrite a file if the ACL